The Children's Library

 collection for in-house research.
 The collection also

-features a small “parenting” section of
+features a small “parenting” section of for adults.

 Materials in Other Languages